toddkowen/fleet_tracker/README.md

-# flight_analyzer
+# fleet_tracker
-Flight analysis tool for a list of aircraft
+Flight analysis tool that can track usage, status, and misc. stastics for an aircraft fleet